Bylaws of the CDP Computer and Internet Caucus

-Section 1 - The amount of dues payable for membership shall be established by the Executive Board by simple majority at an officially- designated and noticed executive board meeting.
-Notice of intent to raise dues shall be established in writing to the membership prior to the actual increase in annual dues.
+Section 2 – The amount of dues payable for membership shall be established by the Executive Board by simple majority at an officially-designated and noticed executive board meeting.
+Notice of intent to raise dues shall be established in writing to the membership prior to the actual in-crease in annual dues.

 Article IV - Executive Board

 Section 1 - The officers, chairpersons, immediate past chairpersons, and committee officers shall constitute the Executive Board.
-Any member of the executive board may be removed following three consecutive absences from noticed meetings or three unexcused absences during the calendar year.
-Absences may only be excused by the Chairpersons.
+Any member of the executive board may be removed following three unexcused absences from meetings during the calendar year.
+Absences may only be excused by the Chair or acting Chair.